Asha-Empire/Asha-Empire-Credit-Whitepaper/README.md

 ### Interest
 The interest offered by in-game banks will be proportional to inflation.
 As inflation rises, interest rates will increase, and they will decrease as inflation falls.
 This interest will be utilized in two ways: players depositing in banks will earn interest, and players taking loans from banks will pay interest.

+## Usage Scenarios and Player Interactions

+### In-Game Usage
+All economic activities within the game will be conducted using AEC.
+All assets will be traded in AEC.
+All rewards, taxes, and transaction fees will be collected in AEC.

+### External Usage
+Efforts will be made to integrate and list AEC on local and global cryptocurrency exchanges.
+The game’s website, asha-empire.credit, will be used to facilitate integrated operations with all these exchanges.

+For transferring from the game to a wallet, the desired Solana address to send from the game account will be specified.
+Once this transaction is verified, it will be executed by a job.

+When someone sends AECs, which they have bought from crypto exchanges or have in their wallet, to the unique Solana address specified for a player in their game account, a job will transfer this transaction to the game account.
+From this point onwards, the player will be able to use these AECs within the game as they wish.